MENU

 1) Gain knowledge of the Japanese perspective of society and its value

-2) Understand the relationship between the Japanese value and it’s social phenomena (e.g. family, education, generation gaps, technology, communication, etc. )
+2) Explain the relationship between the Japanese value and it’s social phenomena (e.g. family, education, generation gaps, technology, communication, etc. )

-3) Compare the Japanese social phenomena with those of students’ home countries and understand the differences.
+3) Compare the Japanese social phenomena with those of students’ home countries and explain the differences.

 Competence